tea-win/trashTrack/README.md

 Set up Python integrations of Azure Computer Image and Azure SQL Database for backend.
 Implemented OpenCV for camera motion recognition

-#Challenges we ran into
+# Challenges we ran into
 We had trouble distinguishing who placed the trash.
 We tried several methods: bluetooth connection, which was difficult to set up; wifi-signal strength, which was not accurate, and a physical tag for each user, which is not seamless.

 # What's next for trashTrack
 Currently, it's functioning without the user-interface.
-We are planning to build a user-interface and train our model to recognize more type of waste
+We are planning to build a user-interface and train our model to recognize more type of wastes